NeilJustice/ZenUnitAndMetalMock/README.md

 ZenUnit is a single-header C++ unit testing framework with its signature feature being its syntax for specifying value-parameterized and type-parameterized tests.

 # ZenMock
-ZenMock is a single-header C++ mocking framework powered by ZenUnit with its signature feature being its high-readability arrange-act-assert syntax for confirming the correctness of interactions with virtual, template, static, and free functions.
+ZenMock is a single-header C++ mocking framework powered by ZenUnit with its signature feature being its intuitive arrange-act-assert syntax for confirming the correctness of interactions with virtual, template, static, and free functions.

 ### ZenUnit Command Line Usage